 COVID-19 financial relief for individuals, community & businesses

-- Proof of U.S. and Pinellas County residency.
+- Picture or scan of documents verifying U.S. and Pinellas County residency

 Applicants who did not previously qualify for the program or who already received help, but need assistance for additional overdue bills, can apply again with a maximum of $5,000 per household.